-Position Hr/Wk Mo/Yr Job Duties Student Worker, Santa Rosa 20.00 12.00 Provide accurate information to students and the general public about counseling services.
+Student Worker, Santa Rosa Student Worker, Petaluma 20.00 12.00 Provide accurate information to students and the general public about counseling services.
 Assist students with the initial matriclations steps of application, assessment, orientation.
 Answer a high volume of phone calls and in person requests to see a counselor.
 Provide data entry, schedule student appointments, field questions and transfer to departments across campus.
+Provide accurate information to students and the general public about counseling services.
+Assist students with the initial matriclations steps of application, assessment, orientation.
+Answer a high volume of phone calls and in person requests to see a counselor.
+Provide data entry, schedule student appointments, field questions and transfer to departments across campus.
 Student Worker, Santa Rosa 20.00 12.00 Provide accurate information to students and the general public about counseling services.
 Assist students with the initial matriclations steps of application, assessment, orientation.
 Answer a high volume of phone calls and in person requests to see a counselor.
 Provide data entry, schedule student appointments, field questions and transfer to departments across campus.
-Student Worker, Petaluma 20.00 12.00 Provide accurate information to students and the general public about counseling services.
+Student Worker, Santa Rosa 20.00 12.00 Provide accurate information to students and the general public about counseling services.
 Assist students with the initial matriclations steps of application, assessment, orientation.
 Answer a high volume of phone calls and in person requests to see a counselor.
 Provide data entry, schedule student appointments, field questions and transfer to departments across campus.
-Student Worker, Santa Rosa 20.00 12.00 Provide accurate information to students and the general public about counseling services.
+Student Worker, Petaluma 20.00 12.00 Provide accurate information to students and the general public about counseling services.
 Assist students with the initial matriclations steps of application, assessment, orientation.
 Answer a high volume of phone calls and in person requests to see a counselor.
 Provide data entry, schedule student appointments, field questions and transfer to departments across campus.
 Student Worker, Santa Rosa 20.00 12.00 Provide accurate information to students and the general public about counseling services.
 Assist students with the initial matriclations steps of application, assessment, orientation.
 Answer a high volume of phone calls and in person requests to see a counselor.
 Provide data entry, schedule student appointments, field questions and transfer to departments across campus.